An Embarrassingly Simple Way to Optimize Orthogonal Matrices at Scale: Proximal One-step Geometric Optimization

-Since $\mX\mS = \mX\Skew(\mX^\top\mG)\mX \in \tangent$ for any $\mG$, it is worth asking what properties a base optimizer must have to make $\mX\mS$ a sensible direction to follow.
-In this work, we argue that it should be \textit{linear} in the following sense: \begin{definition} An optimizer is linear if its output is a linear function of its input, up to scaling, \ie, $\mG \propto \mA \nabla f(\mX)$\eqp{.} \end{definition}
+However, note that everything introduced in \cref{subsec:landing} as well as the theory provided by \citet{ablin2024infeasible} holds \emph{as long as $\mS$ is skew-symmetric}, and thus we can safely replace $\nabla f(\mX)$ in $\mS$ by the output of an unconstrained base optimizer (BO), \ie*, by $\mG \coloneqq \BO(\nabla f(\mX)) \eqp{.}$ \parnote*{Using linear optimizers?} Now, since $\mX\mS = \mX\Skew(\mX^\top\mG)\mX$ lies in $\tangent$ for any $\mG$, it is worth asking what properties a base optimizer must have to make $\mX\mS$ a sensible direction to follow.
+In this work, we argue that it should be \textit{linear} in the following sense: \begin{definition} An optimizer is linear if its output $\mG$ is linear \wrt its input $\nabla f(\mX)$, up to a possibly $\nabla f(\mX)$-dependent scalar factor, \ie, $\mG \propto \mA \nabla f(\mX)$ for a matrix $\mA$. \end{definition}